He cast his first vote as a U.S. citizen. Now, he’s anxious for the ‘Muslim ban’ to go.

 “God bless you,” said, Susan Affel, a volunteer who had been peeling election signs off the gymnasium walls.
 “This is the first time we’ve been fed since I’ve been doing this.”

-With the gift of sandwiches, Terou was celebrating his first American election vote, after becoming a citizen earlier this year.
+With the gift of sandwiches, Terou was celebrating his first time voting in an American election after becoming a citizen earlier this year.

 This election was special for another reason: It gave him a chance to help end President Trump’s ban on immigration from many Muslim-majority countries.
 Terou’s brother and father are Syrian refugees living in Turkey, unable to come to America.
 His father, nearly 70, lives in a wheelchair due to heart conditions and diabetes.

 Trump’s “Muslim Ban,” which led to large national protests in 2017, was blocked by several courts and eventually upheld by the Supreme Court in 2018.
-Democratic presidential candidate Joe Biden has said that on his first day in office, he will overturn the ban, which includes people who are from Terou’s birth country of Syria.
+President-elect Joe Biden has said that on his first day in office, he will overturn the ban, which includes people who are from Terou’s birth country of Syria.

 Americans remain deeply divided over the ban.
+During Trump’s administration, Republicans have become more supportive of the ban, according to the Public Religion Research Institute, while Democrats have become even more opposed.
 And Terou, along with millions of other Muslims in the United States, have experienced the crosscurrents of this polarization.
 Hate crimes against Muslims have increased in the last four years.
 But so has the prominence of Muslims in American life.

 Terou’s restaurant was vandalized earlier this year when someone threw a smoke bomb into his store.
 But the 37-year-old has also become a beloved fixture in Knoxville as the owner of Yassin’s Falafel House.

 As he sends a daily WhatsApp voice message to his father and brother in Turkey, he wishes they could join his American Dream.
-Terou said that while his father’s situation in Turkey is better than it was in Syria, he believes he could get better medical care in the U.S. And if he were here, “he could be more connected to his grandchildren,” he said.
-But Terou is fearful.
+Terou said that while his father’s situation in Turkey is better than it was in Syria, he believes he could get better medical care in the United States And if he were here, “he could be more connected to his grandchildren,” he said.

 The Thursday before the election — the same day he cast his vote as part of early voting — Trump tweeted that Biden was planning to resume accepting refugees from “terror-compromised nations such as Syria" and open "the floodgates to Radical Islamic Terror.”

 “I don’t think Trump should make people fear others,” Terou said.
 “It felt like a stab in the back.”